zitadel/zitadel/README.md

 ## What Is It

 `ZITADEL` is a Cloud Native Identity and Access Management solution.
-All serverside components are written in `Go` and the management interface, called `Console`, is written in `Angular`.
+All server side components are written in `Go` and the management interface, called `Console`, is written in `Angular`.

 We optimized ZITADEL for the usage as `service provider IAM`.
 By `service provider` we think of companies who build services for e.g SaaS cases.
-Often these companies would like to use an IAM where they can register there application and grant other people or companies the right to self manage a set of roles within that application.
+Often these companies would like to use an IAM where they can register their application and grant other people or companies the right to self manage a set of roles within that application.

 ## How Does It Work